scinlp-workshop/scinlp-workshop.github.io/index.md

 # Registration
-Registration for SciNLP will be through [AKBC 2020](https://www.akbc.ws/2020/), which should be opening soon.
-There will be a minimal fee for registration, but due to the virtual nature of the conference, the financial burden should be low.
-We will update this page with specific details once they're available.

-Join the [mailing list](https://groups.google.com/forum/#!forum/scinlp-info) to receive announcements.
+Registration for SciNLP will be through the [AKBC 2020](https://www.akbc.ws/2020/) conference.
+There is a fee of $30 for students and $50 for non-students.
+Registering gives you access to the full conference & workshops.
+There is no special registration for workshop only.

 # Organizers